microsoft/fluentui-react-native/packages/experimental/Shadow/SPEC.md

 ## Notes

 - Known issue: there may be some slight rounding discrepancies due to hex to decimal rounding errors, ex. opacity 0.24 may end up at 0.25.
+- Comparison of what Shadow 'blur'/'radius' means across platforms and why some adjustments were needed on Apple platforms: https://github.com/microsoft/apple-ux-guide/blob/gh-pages/Shadows.md